renatomaia/coutil/doc/manual.md

 Some modules that create objects also set a metatable for these objects, where the `__index` field points to the table with all the functions of the module.
-Therefore, you can use the library functions in object-oriented style.
+Therefore, you can use these library functions in object-oriented style.

 Multithreading
 ==============